PierreTurnbull/SDL_Tower_Defense/README.md

 ## Hey!

-- You found a bug?
-You have a suggestion?
-Something is going wrong?
-Please write an [issue!](https://github.com/PierreTurnbull/SDL_Tower_Defense/issues)
+- If you found a bug, have a suggestion, or if you feel the need for any reason, please write an [issue!](https://github.com/PierreTurnbull/SDL_Tower_Defense/issues)
 - If you want to contribute, feel free to fork the project!